19cah/js/README.md

 * Google's Chrome extensions, Opera's extensions, Apple's Safari 5 extensions, Apple's Dashboard Widgets, Microsoft's Gadgets, * Yahoo!
 Widgets, Google Desktop Gadgets, and Serence Klipfolio are implemented using JavaScript.
 * The MongoDB database accepts queries written in JavaScript.
 MongoDB and NodeJS are the core components of MEAN: a solution stack for creating Web applications using just JavaScript.
 * The Clusterpoint database accept queries written in JS/SQL, which is a combination of SQL and JavaScript.
 Clusterpoint has built-in computing engine that allows execution of JavaScript code right inside the distributed database.
-* Adobe's Acrobat and Adobe Reader support JavaScript in PDF files.[77]
+* Adobe's Acrobat and Adobe Reader support JavaScript in PDF files.
 * Tools in the Adobe Creative Suite, including Photoshop, Illustrator, Dreamweaver, and InDesign, allow scripting through JavaScript.
 * OpenOffice.org, an office application suite, as well as its popular fork LibreOffice, allows JavaScript to be used as a scripting language.
 * The visual programming language Max, released by Cycling '74, offers a JavaScript model of its environment for use by developers.
 It allows users to reduce visual clutter by using an object for a task rather than many.
-* Apple's Logic Pro X digital audio workstation (DAW) software can create custom MIDI effects plugins using JavaScript.[78]
+* Apple's Logic Pro X digital audio workstation (DAW) software can create custom MIDI effects plugins using JavaScript.
-* The Unity game engine supports a modified version of JavaScript for scripting via Mono.[79]
+* The Unity game engine supports a modified version of JavaScript for scripting via Mono.
-* DX Studio (3D engine) uses the SpiderMonkey implementation of JavaScript for game and simulation logic.[80]
+* DX Studio (3D engine) uses the SpiderMonkey implementation of JavaScript for game and simulation logic.
-* Maxwell Render (rendering software) provides an ECMA standard based scripting engine for tasks automation.[81]
+* Maxwell Render (rendering software) provides an ECMA standard based scripting engine for tasks automation.
-* * Google Apps Script in Google Spreadsheets and Google Sites allows users to create custom formulas, automate repetitive tasks and also interact with other Google products such as Gmail.[82]
+* * Google Apps Script in Google Spreadsheets and Google Sites allows users to create custom formulas, automate repetitive tasks and also interact with other Google products such as Gmail.
-Many IRC clients, like ChatZilla or XChat, use JavaScript for their scripting abilities.[83][84]
+Many IRC clients, like ChatZilla or XChat, use JavaScript for their scripting abilities.
-* RPG Maker MV uses JavaScript as its scripting language.[85]
+* RPG Maker MV uses JavaScript as its scripting language.
 * The text editor UltraEdit uses JavaScript 1.7 as internal scripting language, introduced with version 13 in 2007.

 ### Scripting engine
-* Microsoft's Active Scripting technology supports JScript as a scripting language.[86]
+* Microsoft's Active Scripting technology supports JScript as a scripting language.
 * Java introduced the javax.script package in version 6 that includes a JavaScript implementation based on Mozilla Rhino.
-Thus, Java applications can host scripts that access the application's variables and objects, much like Web browsers host scripts that access a webpage's Document Object Model (DOM).[87][88]
+Thus, Java applications can host scripts that access the application's variables and objects, much like Web browsers host scripts that access a webpage's Document Object Model (DOM).
-* The Qt C++ toolkit includes a QtScript module to interpret JavaScript, analogous to Java's javax.script package.[89]
+* The Qt C++ toolkit includes a QtScript module to interpret JavaScript, analogous to Java's javax.script package.
 * OS X Yosemite introduced JavaScript for Automation (JXA), which is built upon JavaScriptCore and the Open Scripting Architecture.
 It features an Objective-C bridge that enables entire Cocoa applications to be programmed in JavaScript.
 * Late Night Software's JavaScript OSA (also known as JavaScript for OSA, or JSOSA) is a freeware alternative to AppleScript for OS X. It is based on the Mozilla JavaScript 1.5 implementation, with the addition of a MacOS object for interaction with the operating system and third-party applications.